LeBihanLeo/SupervisionControlDanang/README.md

 ### Prerequisites

 Docker and docker-compose are required to run this project.
+To change the configuration, see the individual readme files.

 If you are using Windows, you will need to install WSL.